robdimsdale/dimsdale-website/content/resume/oracle.md

 startDate: Sep.
 2012
 endDate: Jun.
 2014
 roles:
-- title: Server-side web developer and sysadmin.
+- title: Java web developer and Linux sysadmin
   summary: Design and implementation of a new control system for tape libraries.
   highlights:
   - |